 In the video above, you’re seeing people navigate through event data.
 “Events” are user actions, or what a company would define as a meaningful transactional moment.

 For example, a product team might be interested in events related to “repeat usage” or “churn.”
-A marketing team might be interested in analyzing different points of conversion on a website.
-A marketing team might be interested in analyzing different points of conversion on a website.
+A marketing team might be interested in analyzing different points of conversion on a website

 Here’s a valuable perspective that Yali Sassoon, co-founder and analytics lead at Snowplow Analytics, writes for the company blog: